Unfamiliar Finetuning Examples Control How Language Models Hallucinate: Controlling Hallucinations in Long-Form Generations

-\paragraph{Experimental setup.} We consider two long-form generation tasks in our experiments: biography generation and film/book plot generation.
-We use the WikiBios~\cite{stranisci2023wikibio} and WikiPlots~\cite{wikiplots} datasets as sources of names/title and target responses.
-We use FActScore~\cite{min2023factscore}, an automated retrieval augmentation pipeline, to evaluate the factuality generated responses and as a source of ground truth reward labels to train reward models.
-More specifically, given a query and a generated response, FActScore outputs the number of true facts and the number of false facts in the response.
-Note that querying FActScore is relatively slow and expensive, making the use of FActScore to directly provide rewards in online RL impractical.
-The ground-truth reward function that we use for RL training assigns a score of +2 for every correct fact and a score of -3 for every incorrect fact in a response, and outputs the sum of the scores as the reward.
-We use Llama2~7B as the base model for both the finetuned response generation model as well as the reward model.
+\textbf{Experimental setup.} We consider two long-form generation tasks in our experiments: biography generation and film/book plot generation.
+We use the WikiBios~\cite{stranisci2023wikibio} and WikiPlots~\cite{wikiplots} datasets as sources of queries and target responses.
+We use FActScore~\cite{min2023factscore}, an automated retrieval augmentation pipeline, to evaluate the factuality of model generated responses.
+Given a query and a generated response, FActScore outputs the number of true facts and the number of false facts in the response.